-These bits are used to select the A/D converter reference voltage.
-Care must be taken if the SAVRS1~SAVRS0 bits are set to "01" to select the internal A/D converter power supply as the reference voltage source.
-When the internal A/D converter power supply is selected as the reference voltage, the LDO output voltage can not be configured as the reference voltage input by properly configuring the REGSW bit in the REGC register.
-Otherwise, the LDO output voltage will be connected to the A/D converter along with the A/D converter power supply.
+These bits are used to select the A/D converter reference voltage source.
+Care must be taken if the SAVRS1~SAVRS0 bits are set to "01~11" to select the internal A/D converter power or Temperature Sensor reference voltage as the reference voltage source.
+When the internal A/D converter power or Temperature Sensor reference voltage is selected as the reference voltage, the VREF pin cannot be configured as the reference voltage input by properly configuring the corresponding pin-shared function control bits.
+Additionally, the LDO output path to the A/D converter reference voltage must also be switched off by clearing the REGSW bit in the REGC register.
+Otherwise, the external input voltage on VREF pin or the LDO output voltage together with the selected internal reference voltage will be simultaneously connected to the A/D converter reference voltage input.
+This will result in unpredictable situations.
+Refer to the "A/D Converter Reference Voltage" section for more details.

-Bit 2~0 SACKS2~SACKS0: A/D conversion clock source select
+Bit 2~0 SACKS2~SACKS0: A/D conversion clock rate select